tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Get out of situations where Price overtakes Fundamentals and rotate into Fundamentals > Price

 - ***Sell When***
-  - Understand strange rules to play game successfully, because Cyclicals are tricky.
+  - Understand strange rules to play the game successfully because Cyclicals are tricky.
 Sell towards the end of the cycle, but who knows when that is?
 Who even knows what cycles they’re talking about?
-Sometimes, the knowledgeable vanguard sells 1 year before any signs of decline, so price falls for no apparent reason.
+Sometimes, the knowledgeable vanguard sells one year before any signs of decline, so the price falls for no apparent reason.
-  - Whatever inspired you to buy after the last bust, will help clue you in that the latest boom is over.
-If you’d enough of an edge to buy in the first place, then you’ll notice changes in business and price.
+  - Whatever inspired you to buy after the last bust will help convince you that the latest boom is over.
+If you have enough of an edge to buy in the first place, you’ll notice changes in business and price.
-  - Company spends on new technological expansion, instead of cheaper expenditures on modernizing old plants.
-Sell when something has actually gone wrong.
+  - The company spends on new technological expansion instead of cheaper expenditures on modernizing old plants.
+Sell when something has gone wrong.
 Rising costs, 100% utilization but spending on capacity expansion, labour asks for increased wages, which were cut in the previous bust etc.
   - Final product demand slows down.
-Inventory builds up and the company can’t get rid of it.
+Inventory builds up, and the company can’t get rid of it.
 If storage is full of finished goods, you may already be late in selling.
   - Falling commodity prices, Futures < Spot Price.
-Oil, steel prices turn lower much earlier than EPS impact.
+Oil and steel prices turn lower much earlier than the EPS impact.
   - Strong competition for market share leads to price cuts.
-Company tries cost cuts but can’t compete against cheap imports.
+The company tries cost cuts but can’t compete against cheap imports.

 ## 6) FAST GROWERS